 Intent: The Residential/Commercial Mixed Use 1 (RC1) designation is a new land use designation in the General Plan 2030.
-This designation will apply to areas along Garden Grove Boulevard and Brookhurst Street as shown on Exhibit LU-3 including:
+This designation will applyapplies to areas along Garden Grove Boulevard and Brookhurst Street as shown on Exhibit LU-3 including:

-- The areas at the intersection of Garden Grove Boulevard and Brookhurst Street (northeast, southeast and south west corners), including the Brookhurst Triangle Area - The area bounded by Garden Grove Boulevard on the north and Century Boulevard on the west and south, including the Century Triangle Area - The area bounded by Brookhurst way on the west, Brookhurst Street on the east and Garden Grove Boulevard on the south - The area on Garden Grove Boulevard west of Brookhurst Way - The area at the intersection of Garden Grove Boulevard and Magnolia Street - The area at the intersection of Garden Grove Boulevard and Beach Boulevard
+- The areas at the intersection of Garden Grove Boulevard and Brookhurst Street (northeast, southeast and south westsouthwest corners), including the Brookhurst Triangle Area - The area bounded by Garden Grove Boulevard on the north and Century Boulevard on the west and south, including the Century Triangle Area - The area bounded by Brookhurst way on the west, Brookhurst Street on the east and Garden Grove Boulevard on the south

+- The area on Garden Grove Boulevard west of Brookhurst Way - The area at the intersection of Garden Grove Boulevard and Magnolia Street - The area at the intersection of Garden Grove Boulevard and Beach Boulevard

-Desired Character and Uses: The Residential/Commercial Mixed Use 1 (RC1) designation is intended to provide for a mix of higher density residential and commercial uses.
-The character of the area will include tall, urban, mixed use development at important intersections/locations that is eight to ten stories in height.
-However, the Brookhurst Triangle Area may have buildings taller than ten stories.
+Desired Character and Uses: The Residential/ Commercial Mixed Use 1 (RC1) designation is intended to provide for a mix of higher density residential and commercial uses.
+The character of the area will include tall, urban, mixed_use development at importantkey intersections/and locations that is eightwith buildings up to ten10 stories in height.
+(110-foot height limit).
+However, the Brookhurst Triangle Area may have buildings taller than tenup to 10 stories in height.
 Modern architecture and interesting buildings at important locations are envisioned for new development, along with a lively street scene.
-This designation is found in Focus Areas F and G.
+This designation is found in Focus Areas F and G. Senior housing is allowed in this designation.